networkx/networkx/doc/Readme.txt

       Please note that we are not Windows users and have only verified that the Windows installer passes the "smoke test".
 If you have problems we suggest installing from the source distribution.

+   NetworkX also may be installed using EasyInstall http://peak.telecommunity.com/DevCenter/EasyInstall

+   easy_install networkx

 Using